SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Tables/Pivot_table_component.md

 1. Apply a data feed.
 See [Applying a data feed](xref:Apply_Data_Feed).

-   This component requires a parameter feed based on *Protocol* or *Element*, or a group of parameters from a *Parameter* feed component.
+   This component requires a parameter feed based on *Protocol* or *Element*, or a group of parameters from a *Parameter* selector component.

    - In case a protocol parameter feed is used, you can add an additional element or view feed as a filter.